-Once BMX riders graduate from the novice stage, they are usually keen to start competitive BMX racing when they can test their abilities to the full and really hone their BMX riding skills.
+Once BMX riders graduate from the novice stage, they are usually keen to start competitive BMX racing when they can thoroughly test their abilities and hone their BMX riding skills.

-BMX racing typically takes place on purpose-built race track that meet requirements of British Cycling regulations.
+BMX racing typically takes place on a purpose-built race track that meets the requirements of British Cycling regulations.

-Tracks designed for BMX racing will vary, but they will generally include a start hill that is several metres in height and a starting gate.
+Tracks designed for BMX racing will vary, but they will generally include a start hill several metres in height and a starting gate.

 Modern BMX starting gates will usually accommodate up to eight riders, and one of the first skills a rider will learn is how to make the best start possible.

-No matter how skilled a rider you are if you don't get a good snap out the BMX start gate you will end up trailing behind the competition.
+No matter how skilled a rider you are, if you don't get a good snap out of the BMX start gate, you will end up trailing behind the competition.

-It is considered essential for any serious rider to master the skill of a fast start and top riders will spend many hours honing their BMX start gate technique and snap to ensure the best start to any race.
+The most significant advantage of getting a good start is that the racer can concentrate on the track obstacles ahead and not worry about overtaking a rider in front.
+It is considered essential for any serious rider to master the skill of a fast start, and top riders will spend many hours honing their BMX start gate technique and snap to ensure the best start to any race.